seqcode/pegr/README.md

 1. OpenJDK 1.8.0_212
 2. MariaDB 10.4.6
-3. python and xlsx2csv 0.7.2 (You can download the executable xlsx2csv from https://github.com/seqcode/pegr/releases and put it in /usr/local/bin)
+3. python and xlsx2csv 0.7.2
+   - You can download the executable xlsx2csv from https://github.com/seqcode/pegr/releases and put it in /usr/local/bin.
+   - xlsx2csv works with both python 2 and python 3

 ### Quick start